 The application deadline is Feb.
-15. To download the application, visit www.gastro.org.
-The completed application, transcript and reference letters must be combined into and submitted as one PDF file.
+6. The completed application, transcript and reference letters must be combined into and submitted as one PDF file.
 The document must be titled by the applicant’s last name and first initial only.
-Hard copies will not be accepted.
-Email the application document to firstname.lastname@example.org.
-Direct all questions to the Senior Research Awards Manager via telephone at 301-222-4012 or email at email@example.com.
-For more information about this award and other research funding opportunities, visit http://gastro.org/researchfunding.
+Hard copies will not be accepted; please email your application, including the applicant's full name and the name of the award.
+Please direct all questions to the research awards manager, by telephone at 301-222-4012 or via email.
+For more information about this award and other research funding opportunities, visit the AGA Research Foundation page.

 The AGA gratefully acknowledges support of the National Institute of Diabetes and Digestive and Kidney Diseases (R25DK096968).